gareyfesz/ciscohue/README.md

 ## Before we start I will share what I used in my setup
 * A Cisco 7941G
 * FreePBX 15 with Asterisk 16
-* An Ubuntu weberver runnning Apache2
+* An Ubuntu webserver runnning Apache2

 #### What this guide and files cover: